 Clicking a Linked Contact's name here takes you to the Workflows page for that particular contact.
 Note: if multiple contacts are linked to the Workflow, you'll instead see a modal that displays all of those Linked Contacts as well as allowing you to pick more contacts to link.
 Clicking a contact's name from that modal will take you to the Workflows page for that particular contact.

 Let's now take a look at the options you'll see when clicking the Actions menu for any of your Active Workflows on this page:

 In the example above, we've clicked the Actions menu for one of our Active Workflows.
+Note: if you click a Workflow's name from this page to see details for that specific Workflow, you'll see a "workflow options" button above and to the right that offers these same options.
 Let's consider each of these options separately: